-In contrast to teaching that's described as "trickery... cunning craftiness... deceitful plotting...", Paul tells us in verse 15, "but, speaking the truth in love, may grow up in all things into Him who is the head - Christ..."
+In contrast to teaching that's described as 4:14 "trickery... cunning craftiness... deceitful plotting..."
+Paul tells us in verse 15, 4:15 "but, speaking the truth in love, may grow up in all things into Him who is the head - Christ..."

-When a person teaches the truth of God in the love of God, believers grow and become more like Jesus.
+When a person teaches the truth of God in the love of God believers grow, and become more like Jesus.

-Paul mentions Christ who is the head of the church, "from whom the whole body, joined and knit together by what every joint supplies, according to the effective working by which every part does its share, causes growth of the body for the edifying of itself in love."
+Paul mentions Christ who is the head of the church, 4:16 "from whom the whole body, joined and knit together by what every joint supplies, according to the effective working by which every part does its share, causes growth of the body for the edifying of itself in love."

 What is Jesus up to today?
 He's a bodybuilder.
 He's building up His body - one believer at a time.
 We all have a place and everyone's growth is crucial!

-Verse 17 continues to tell us how to walk worthy, "This I say, therefore, and testify in the Lord, that you should no longer walk as the rest of the Gentiles walk."
+Verse 17 continues with the theme "how to walk worthy" by contrasting how we shouldn't walk, 4:17 "This I say, therefore, and testify in the Lord, that you should no longer walk as the rest of the Gentiles walk."

-Several years ago, Skidmore College did research that showed how people walk reflect their personality.

-A waddle means independence.
+Several years ago, Skidmore College did research that showed how our walk reflects our personality.
+Did you know a waddle means independence.
 A drag shows frustration.
 A stride indicates confidence.
 Tiptoes is a sign of insecurity.
-And a shuffle belongs to the lazy.

-You can tell a lot by how a person walks.
-And Paul would agree.
-Both unbelievers and Christians have a distinctive way they walk and carry themselves.
+A shuffle means laziness.
+You can tell a lot by how a person walks!

+And Paul agrees.
+Unbelievers and Christians have a distinctive way they carry themselves in the world.
-And Paul begins by describing how the pagans walk.

-In verse 17, "in the futility of their mind..." or "emptyheaded."
-They don't think about the consequences of their actions.
-And here's why, "having their understanding darkened, being alienated from the life of God..."
-Without Christ, they're cut off from God's light.
-They live their lives in a spiritual darkness.
+And Paul describes how the pagans walk, verse 17, first, 4:17 "in the futility of their mind..." or "empty-headed."
+They don't think through the consequences of their actions...
+4:18 "Having their understanding darkened, being alienated from the life of God..."
+Without Christ they're cut off from God's light and truth.
+They live in darkness.

 And how do people get cut off from God...
-"Because of the ignorance that is in them, because of the blindness of their heart..."
+4:18 "Because of the ignorance that is in them, because of the blindness of their heart..."
 They don't have to become ignorant - they're born ignorant of God and His truth.

-Only when we're born again does the light come on.
+It's only when we're born again does the light turn on.

-He continues to speak of the person separated from God, "who, being past feeling, have given themselves over to lewdness, to work all uncleanness with greediness."
-When you constantly resist God, you deaden your conscience and grow numb to truth and morality.
+Paul continues to speak of the person separated from God, 4:19 "who, being past feeling, have given themselves over to lewdness, to work all uncleanness with greediness."
+When you consistently resist God you deaden your conscience, and grow numb to truth and morality.
 You'll try anything to end your emptiness.

-I like how CS Lewis once described the world without Christ.
-He called it, "A land where it's winter all year long, but never Christmas."
-It's a dark and lonely place.
+CS Lewis once described the world without Christ, as "A land where it's winter all year long, but never Christmas."
+Today's world is a dark and lonely place.

-In contrast, verse 20 tells us to dress for success - spiritual success that is...
-"But you have not so learned Christ, if indeed you have heard Him and have been taught by Him, as the truth is in Jesus: that you put off, concerning your former conduct, the old man which grows corrupt according to the deceitful lusts, and be renewed in the spirit of your mind, and that you put on the new man which was created according to God, in true righteousness and holiness."
-If you're running a race, you want to dress for it... light-weight clothes and sturdy shoes.
-And if you're running a spiritual race, it's also necessary that you wear the appropriate attire.
+In contrast, verse 20 tells us we need to dress for success - spiritual success - that is...
+4:20 "But you have not so learned Christ, 4:21 if indeed you have heard Him and have been taught by Him, as the truth is in Jesus: 4:22 that you put off, concerning your former conduct, the old man which grows corrupt according to the deceitful lusts, 4:23 and be renewed in the spirit of your mind, 4:24 and that you put on the new man which was created according to God, in true righteousness and holiness."

-Paul tells us to put off and put on.
+If you're running a race you dress in light-weight clothes and sturdy shoes.
+And likewise, if you're running a spiritual race it's also necessary that you wear the appropriate attire.
+You put off and put on.